Halle Berry praised for nude photo of herself drinking wine on balcony

 One fan posted an image featuring Berry during her 2002 Oscar speech after she became the first Black woman to win Best Actress for her role in Monster’s Ball.

-She retweeted the image and joked: “I’m logging off [cry-laugh emoji.”
+She retweeted the image and joked: “I’m logging off [cry-laugh emoji].”

 In a later tweet, she clarified: “It’s ALL love.
 I love my Twitter family.”